 Literacy for Life

-At West Bromwich Collegiate Academy we will be running the highly successful Literacy for Life programme developed at our sister school over the past 10 years.
+At West Bromwich Collegiate Academy we deliver the highly successful Literacy for Life programme developed at our sister school over the past 10 years.

-Literacy for Life has been judged outstanding twice by Ofsted and students following the scheme have consistently shown more progress than any other school in Sandwell.
+Literacy for Life is a thematic curriculum that fully covers the National Curriculum.
+It has been judged outstanding twice by Ofsted and students following the scheme have consistently shown more progress than any other school in Sandwell.

 At its heart, Literacy for Life has 17 hours with the same teacher in Year 7, 13 hours with the same teacher in Year 8 and 5 hours with the same teacher in Year 9.

 Why do we do this?